 Rinse with Water

-Once done, run the club head over tap water to rinse it off.
+Once done, run the golf club head over tap water to rinse it off.
 This process involves also inspecting for any leftover dirt – if that is the case, repeat the previous step until you have a clean club head.

 Dry & Polish

 The two most common shaft material includes steel and graphite.
 The former is more common than the latter in iron sets, and graphite is the shaft of choice for woods.
 The care process also differs slightly but applies the same concept:

 With your liquid soap already mixed with water, wet your scour pad with it.

 Wipe Gently with Sponge

 Gently wipe the steel shaft taking care not to make a mess and splash the water all over the place.
 In the case of graphite shafts, avoid solvents to protect the delicate polyurethane encasing.
 A dampened cloth is appropriate in this case.

 Sometimes; simple wiping is not enough if your steel shaft is showing signs of rust.
 In this case, you can use a little vinegar and a 000 or 0000 steel wool.
 Any steel wool rougher than this can possibly scratch the shaft.

 Dry & Wax

 Once you have washed the shaft, wipe it dry.
 For the graphite models, I recommend waxing as a polishing finishing touch.
 Car wax can also do the trick to bring back a nice shine.